 faces = face_cascade.detectMultiScale(gray, 1.3, 5)

-.
-It defines how many neighbor rectangles should identified to retain it.
-Higher value means less false positives.
+The 3rd parameter is minNeighbors.
+It defines how many neighbor rectangles should be identified to retain it.
+Higher value means fewer false positives.

-Next we draw red rectangles if faces detected.
-Notice how we passed red color in BGR format (0 , 0, 255)
+Next we draw red rectangles if faces are detected.
+Notice how we passed the red color in BGR format (0 , 0, 255).

 for (x,y,w,h) in faces: